 In fact, you can probably count on one hand how many pitchers can remove fluoride.

-As unlike Brita and many other brands, in does Clearly Filtered remove fluoride, Clearly Filtered reduced fluoride levels from 0.6 ppm all the way down to 0.0 ppm.
+As unlike Brita and many other brands, when I tested Clearly Filtered with a fluoride meter, it reduced fluoride levels from 0.6 ppm all the way down to 0.0 ppm.